David of Trebizond: Genealogy

 According to the historian Warren Treadgold, David had seven sons, six of which were executed, the other presumably being George.

 In popular culture

 David and the fall of Trebizond are portrayed in Dorothy Dunnett's novel The Spring of the Ram, second book in her House of Niccolo series.

 David appears as a minor character in Lawrence Schoonover's novel The Burnished Blade, where he is portrayed as an adventurous but diplomatically astute young man.

+Portrayed by Hakan Gerçek in the Turkish television series Mehmed: Fetihler Sultanı (2025).